bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 Please note that the `<index>` denotes the number/index (in a form of an integer) of the echo not the echo time value which needs to be stored in the field EchoTime of the separate JSON file.

-The OPTIONAL `proc-<label>` key/value can be used to distinguish between original and processed on the scanner data, e.g. `_proc-norm` could be used for ["Normalized Pixel" field-bias corrected](https://github.com/nipy/heudiconv/issues/266#issuecomment-432662723) data.

 Some meta information about the acquisition MUST be provided in an additional JSON file.